WillPall/RubyMUD/README.md

 ## TODO (i.e. very next on the list)

-1. Refactor some older code and pull it out into the proper places for ease of maintaining
 1. Basic inventory and ability to manage equiptment
 1. Something to fight!
 What's the point of an RPG with nothing to do?
 1. NPCs